ashleyd480/noob-algorithm-code-practice/my-leetcode/21-merge-two-sorted-lists.md

 `ListNode mergedListCurrentNode = mergedListResultDummyStart;`

 3. Now that are our variables are initialized, we want to make the check for empty lists.
 Keep in mind if a list is empty, its head is null.
 Therefore, we write: `if (list1 == null)` and ditto for list2, then we would return the other list.
 For example, by returning `list2`- this would return `list2` (its head) and since each node has a built in reference to the next list, this would mean it would render the whole linked list.
+In other words, if a list is empty, we would return the other list (as there would only be one list to sort)

 4. Next, we iterate through both lists up until the last node -- Initially I had put it as `while (current1.next != null && current2.next != null)`.
 However this one skips the last node.
 This is saying while the next node is not null (which is when we are at the last node), meaning we would never reach the last node.